Tell us the truth about your infertility treatment experience!

 Greece enjoys good success rates for both IVF using own eggs and IVF using egg donation.
 Egg donors are anonymous, the clinics and doctors are highly experienced, and support for international patients is excellent.
 It’s also common for medical staff to speak English and German.

-When you are arranging IVF treatment by private doctors, Greece is unique in this respect.
-While many doctors are connected with different hospital units where they carry out surgeries, embryo transfers and egg retrievals, they actually provide support to patients in their own offices away from the IVF units.
+When arranging in-vitro fertilization (IVF) treatment through private doctors, Greece stands out in a unique way.
+While many doctors are affiliated with various hospital units where they perform surgeries, embryo transfers, and egg retrievals, they actually provide support and care to patients in their own private offices, separate from the IVF clinical settings.

 Find Top IVF Clinics in Greece >

-This is a very common practice in the country, especially in Athens.
-It may sound strange, but these IVF units provide a very good experience and have great IVF laboratories.
-Most IVF units carry out between 2,000 and 3,000 IVF cycles a year.
+This practice is very common in Greece, particularly in the city of Athens.
+While it may seem unconventional, these IVF units provide patients with a highly positive experience and possess excellent IVF laboratories.
+Most IVF clinics in the country perform between 2,000 and 3,000 IVF cycles annually.

 There are some legal aspects to keep in mind if you are considering getting IVF treatment in Greece, and one of the most important aspects involves the age of the patient.
 The maximum age for females in Greece is 54, but there is no age limit for males.